davepinch/pinchy.cc/collections/_quotes/learn-the-rules-like-a-pro.md

 ---
-title: '“Learn the rules like a pro, so you can break them like an artist.”'
+title: "Learn the rules like a pro, so you can break them like an artist."
 layout: quote
 tags:
   - How To